Larnaca: Geography

 The Salt Lake fills with water during the winter season and is visited by flocks of flamingoes who stay there from November until the end of March.
 It usually dries up in the summer.
 In the past, it yielded good quality salt scraped from the dried surface.
 The salt from the lake is now considered unsuitable for consumption.

 Climate

 The climate in this area is described by the Köppen Climate Classification System as a hot semi-arid climate (BSh) due to its low annual rainfall and hot summer temperatures resulting in highly negative water balance.
-It is sometimes described as a mediterranean climate due to the pronounced rainy season in winter and virtually rainless summers, but this winter rainfall is below the required amount to avoid the semi-arid classification.
+It is sometimes described as a mediterranean climate due to the pronounced humid winters and dry summers, but the total annual rainfall is below the required amount to avoid the semi-arid classification.

+Promenade

+Finikoudes is the promenade along Athenon Avenue on the seafront.
+A row of palm trees (Cypriot Greek: φοινικούδες, foinikoudes) lines either side of it.